 At this moment in time, we are currently witnessing a shift away from a teacher-centered approach to rubrics – meaning a move away from solely using rubrics to facilitate quick grading – towards a student-centered approach, wherein the use of rubrics is focused more on student learning, reflection and other self-regulatory processes.

 It is important to remember that rubrics should, whenever possible, describe learning and not tasks.
-Having said this, we also want to highlight that this is by no means an easy task to do, so make sure to check out our upcoming article on how to create effective rubrics .
+Having said this, we also want to highlight that this is by no means an easy task to do, so make sure to check out this article detailing how to create feedback rubric.